Virginia v. John Brown: Plans for a rescue

 After a number of other reports of rescue plans from various surrounding states, Hunter received on November 19 a telegraphic dispatch from "United States Marshal Johnson of Ohio," and Governor Wise one from the Governor of Ohio, stating that a large number of men, from 600 to 1,000, were arming under the leadership of John Brown, Jr., to attempt to retake the prisoners.
 After Hunter informed Governor Wise, and Wise telegraphed President Buchanan, Buchanan sent two companies of artillery from Fort Monroe to Harpers Ferry.
 Wise sent "detectives" to Harpers Ferry, charging Hunter to use them to investigate rescue efforts from Ohio.
 "I sent one to Oberlin, who joined the party there, slept one night in the same bed as John Brown, Jr., and reported to me their doings out and out," said Hunter.
 Hunter had "troops" moved to block entry from Ohio into Virginia.
 Nothing significant came of any of these rescue plans.

 Brown friend and admirer Thomas Wentworth Higginson traveled to North Elba in November, unsuccessfully seeking Mary Brown's support for a rescue attempt.
 He and Lysander Spooner, two weeks before the execution, were prevented only by lack of funds from kidnapping Governor Wise and holding him hostage in exchange for Brown's release.

+At one point, Silas Soule, a young abolitionist who used to know Brown from the conflict of Bleeding Kansas, infiltrated the Charles Town jail one evening by getting himself arrested and contacted Brown in his jail cell with the offer to break him out during the night.
+Soule claimed that Brown did not want to be rescued.
+Brown allegedly told Soule that he had already decided to be executed as a martyr for the abolitionist cause.
+After Soule was released from the jail the following day, he quietly and uneventfully left Charles Town, leaving Brown behind to be executed.

-Higginson accompanied Mary to Harpers Ferry to recover John's body.
+Higginson accompanied Mary to Harpers Ferry to recover John's body after his execution.